Welcome to Home of UNESCO World Heritage Site Mt. Fuji!

 Fujinomiya-guchi Trail: The Shortest Way to the Summit

-Length5km from the 5th Station to the summit
+Length 5km from the 5th Station to the summit

 *Shortest to the summit of all 5 Mt.
 Fuji trails

-Max height from base to summit3741 meters
+Max height from base to summit 3741 meters

 *Greatest altitude gap in Japan from the highest peak, Kengamine, at 3,776 meters to the base at 35 meters

-Climbing time4 - 7 hours ascending (not including rest times)
+Climbing time 4 - 7 hours ascending (not including rest times)

 2 - 3 hours descending (not including rest times)

-Car restrictionsPrivate car restricted season: early July - early September
+Car restrictions Private car restricted season: early July - early September

 (All private cars banned except those with special permission)

-*Related website: http://www.fujisan-climb.jp/en/
+*Related website: https://www.fujisan-climb.jp/en/access/access-fujinomiya-trail.html

-Parking lot5th Station
+Parking lot 5th Station

 (restricted from early July to early September and closed from late Nov to late April)